cosmicfilament/lowBudgetReactBoilerPlate/README.md

 # Extremely Mediocre Low Budget React Boiler Platelet

-This project assumes that you have installed it in a directory called ReactTemplate If you install it in any other directory you will need to modify package.json.add
+This project assumes that you have installed it in a directory called ReactTemplate If you install it in any other directory you will need to modify the shell script RUNME.sh

 I use this package with git bash to: